wzever/wzever.github.io/_pages/about.md

 - We propose a novel paradigm Adaptive Expansion (AE) and the COExpander solver for NCO solving.
 It bridges the global prediction (GP) and local construction (LC) paradigms via a partial state prompted heatmap generator with adaptive step sizes for decision-making.
-- We re-wrap 5 non-learning baseline solvers and re-cononicalize 29 standard datasets to provide a just and generalizable benchmark for 6 commonly studied COPs.
+- We re-wrap 5 non-learning baseline solvers and re-cononicalize 29 standard datasets to provide a standard benchmark for 6 commonly studied COPs.
 - Compared with previous neural SOTA, COExpander has reduced the average optimality drop on 6 COPs from 3.81% to 0.66%, with a speedup of 4.0x.
 </div>
 </div>